-- repfl Generate a report that displays the file locks currently held.
+- qos Display per-stripe group QOS statistics.
+Per-client QoS statistics are also displayed under each qos-configured stripe group. - quit This command will disconnect cvadmin from the FSM and exit. - ras enq event "detail string" Generate an SNFS RAS event.
+For internal use only. - ras enq event reporting_FRU violating_FRU "detail string" Generate a generic RAS event.
+For internal use only. - repfl Generate a report that displays the file locks currently held.
 Note: this command is only intended for debugging purposes by support personnel.
 In future releases, the format of the report may change or the command may be removed entirely.
 Running the repfl command will write out a report file and display the output filename. - repof Generate a report that displays all files that are currently open on each StorNext client.
-Running the repof command will write out a report file and display the output filename containing that report.
+Only file inode numbers and stat information are displayed, filenames are not displayed.
+Running the report command will write out a report file and display the output filename.
+In future releases, the format of the report may change.